-uThukela District Municipality Risk Management Policy and Strategy, Risk Management Framework, Risk Management Committee Charter and Anti-Fraud and Corruption Policy and Prevention Plan was developed and will be adopted by Council on the End of June 2023 and is reviewed annually.
+uThukela District Municipality Risk Management Policy and Strategy, Risk Management Framework, Risk Management Committee Charter and Anti-Fraud and Corruption Policy and Prevention Plan was developed and was adopted by Council on the 21 May 2024 and is reviewed annually.
 The policy provides a framework within which management can operate to enforce the pro-active ERM process and to inculcate the risk management efforts of the municipality to be optimized.

 uThukela District Municipality have launched the District Anti-Fraud and Corruption Hotline to deal with matters of fraud and corruption and financial misconduct for both internal and external.
-To further protect the whistle blowers a whistle blowing policy has been developed and was approved by Council on the 30 June 2016.
-To deal with compliance risk the municipality has developed a Compliance Policy and Charter, which will be approved by the Council before the end of 29 June 2022.
+To further protect the whistle blowers a whistle blowing policy has been developed and was approved by the Council on the 30 June 2016.
+To deal with compliance risk the municipality has developed a Compliance Policy and Charter, which was approved by the Council on the 21 May 2024.